silhouette of three performers on stage

 Locate attributes

-Now we are going to assign attributes to certain areas of the characters body.
-Think of 6 things
+Now we are going to assign attributes to certain areas of the character’s Imaginary Body.
+Think of 6 things:

 1. Three adjectives to describe your character.
 For example, brave, thoughtful, ambitious etc.